Four Seasons Mall

 Four Seasons Mall was an enclosed shopping mall in Plymouth, Minnesota, a suburb of the Twin Cities.
 Four Seasons Mall once comprised 117000 sqft of retail space with approximately 26 storefronts.
 The mall opened in 1978 and the last tenant, Marcello's Pizza, closed on February 29, 2012.
 The mall was abandoned for a decade until the city demolished it in late 2022.
 A 411-unit apartment complex, several office and retail buildings, and a Metrolink park-and-ride are planned for the site.

 Over the years, Four Seasons Mall was home to several regional chains, including various restaurants and small businesses.
-Although the mall currently still stands vacant in Plymouth, several redevelopment and demolition plans exist for the mall.
 Despite its closure, several events periodically took place at the mall, such as arts, crafts shows, and pet Olympics, prior to its demolition.